 Other types of firewood can have the opposite effect by harming your food’s flavor.
 They emit thick carbon-filled smoke that coats food with a harsh-tasting film.
 For the best flavor when cooking over a fire pit, you should use kiln dried firewood.
 Along with the other benefits listed here, better-tasting food is another reason to choose kiln dried firewood for your fire pit.

-Experience the difference kiln dried firewood makes in your outdoor fire pit by visiting our online store today.
+Experience the difference kiln dried firewood makes in your outdoor fire pit by visiting our firewood for sale today.
 Cutting Edge Firewood is the Southeast’s premier vendor of high-quality kiln-dried firewood.
 We offer a variety of the industry’s finest firewood, including oak, hickory, cherry and more, all of which you can use in your outdoor fire pit.